 Czechia in the spotlight

-Czechia is a prime example of formerly advanced country that have been tarnished during the decades of communism reign.
+Czechia is a prime example of a formerly advanced country that have been tarnished during the communist era.

 Physical and Life Sciences have continued to be connected to the global arena.

-However, Social Sciences have been locked behind the Berlin Wall; they steadily globalize, but from a low base and there is still a long way to go.
+However, Social Sciences have been locked behind the Berlin Wall; they steadily globalize, but from a low base, and there is still a long way to go.

 Tip: Explore other countries of the former Soviet bloc using the upper menu.
 Note, for instance, the development in Ukraine.